 Upcoming Training Workshops

-There are currently no scheduled upcoming workshops.
-Please check back for workshops being offered this summer.
+- There are currently no Naloxone training workshops scheduled.
+Please check back for future dates.

 If you would like further information about the session or request a group training at another date, contact Student Health Promotion at email@example.com.

 Accessing Naloxone or Narcan Kits and Additional Resources

 In Nova Scotia and across Canadian provinces, you can access a Naloxone or Narcan kit (medication to reverse an opioid overdose) free of charge at your local pharmacy with no personal identification collected.

 If you are a member of the Dalhousie and Kings community, you can also access a Naloxone kit through a Nursing appointment at Student Health & Wellness Centre on the Halifax campus, or at your local pharmacy.

 For information about NSHA Take Home Naloxone Program visit the Nova Scotia Take Home Naloxone Program website.